 Adaptive Reuse: Converting Vacant Buildings into Thriving Spaces

-Office to Housing
+Office to Residential Conversion

 Top Considerations:

-- Depth.
+- Floor Depth.
 It is important to look at the location of the core relative to the perimeter (less than 40 feet) because this can significantly impact unit yield.
 Deeper floor plates can still be adapted, and the greater unit size can be a differentiator, but the reduced unit yield generally hurts the financial viability of the project.

-- Engineering.
+- Mechanical Systems.
 Evaluating the existing mechanical and plumbing systems to determine if and how we can adapt them to the new programming to serve every home.
 Eliminating large, rooftop mechanical units that are often near the end of their useful life and replacing them with smaller distributed systems can pair a necessary systems upgrade (the existing units were dying) with space and weight savings (the rooftop has been freed for amenity use.)

-- Structural.
+- Structural Integrity.
 It is crucial to determine the quality and opportunities of the original construction to maximize the square footage for potential amenities and avoid unnecessary retrofitting.
 Typically, pre-1970s buildings have more redundant structural systems, such as concrete-encased steel framing or concrete joist and beam systems that allow for modifications, such as removal of certain columns, or addition of mezzanines, without requiring global strengthening of the building.

 Many urban core districts are examining opportunities to bring activity back into their downtowns.
 One such opportunity brought our design team in to assess the viability of converting a vacant office building in downtown Denver into an amenity-rich housing development with retail space on the ground floor.
 The project spanned approximately 395,000 SF, encompassing two towers connected by a center podium with an average of 29 floors each and proposed over 300 residential units in each tower.
 The study of the project included site analysis, tabulation, floor plan studies, and unit density research.
 While the depth of floor plate would be suitable for this conversion and the design would maximize the square footage of the space, the project was not financially viable due to site problems such as inadequate water supply, sewer capacity, and HVAC systems, as well as façade performance challenges.
 All matters are solvable in isolation, but the substantial systems upgrade led the developer to look at other potential opportunities.

-Office/Retail to Lab
+Office/Retail to Laboratory Conversion

 Top Considerations:

-- Head and Floor Space.
+- Ceiling and Floor Space.
 Taller floor to floor height needs is a major consideration for conversion (at least 14 feet, but ideally 16 feet.)
 Column spacing is also a concern, as it plays a critical role in laying out lab modules (where 11-foot modules are typical) to ensure an efficient design.
 Together, these impact the flexibility and desirability of the space.

-- Infrastructure.
+- Infrastructure Needs.
 Laboratories require far more than average infrastructure.
 Additional HVAC, electrical capacity, consumable storage, and higher occupant square foot ratios place increased demands on existing equipment and can drive new system needs.
 The ability to reuse existing equipment, rooms, or routing is part of the early consideration of viability.

 When commissioned to assist with the growth of a lung cancer diagnostic testing and biopharma company, we were able to give them the space needed to thrive by adapting a vacant big-box department store into a high-tech progressive workplace and laboratory.
 The ample square footage of the building allows for this to become a prime opportunity for a laboratory transformation.
 While typical big box retail stores offer ample clear heights to the underside of structure, the structure itself is only meant to accommodate regional needs such as snow loads.
 Additional structural elements were introduced to support air handling units and other rooftop equipment.